Holeproof Hosiery: Company chronology

 The first president of the company was Edward Freshl.

 In October 1928 the corporation was sued by Gotham Hosiery, which charged Holeproof with a patent infringement.
 At the time Gotham Hosiery controlled the Pointex patents for manufacture of pointed heel hosiery by virtue of the company's purchase of Onyx Hosiery, some years earlier.

 Holeproof Hosiery began making nylon hosiery in January 1940, starting production on 8 of its 230 machines.
 The hose were made of a synthetic yarn composed of derivatives of coal and iron manufactured by Du Pont.
 As a competitive move Holeproof Hosiery reduced prices on its nylons by up to 15% in December 1956.

 Holeproof Hosiery was made a division of Julius Kayser & Company after it was acquired for $13 million in August 1955.
 Kayser manufactured ladies gloves, lingerie, and hosiery.
 Holeproof's fixed assets were absorbed by Kayser during a five-year period concluding on June 30, 1960.

 Australia

 In the late 1920s, a successful hosiery manufacturer, Staley & Staley Ltd, started making ladies hosiery under licence from the Holeproof Hosiery Company in Milwaukee, USA.
 The company went public in 1929 and opened the first Holeproof mill at Brunswick, Victoria in 1930, becoming the first manufacturer to produce and market Australian-made self-supporting socks.
 During the 1930s, Holeproof revolutionised the Australian market by promoting their products as a sought-after fashion accessory.

-The Australian company is still in business today, owned by Pacific Brands.
+In 1969, Holeproof was acquired by Pacific Dunlop, and later became part of Pacific Brands when it was formed as the consumer goods section of that company.
+In 2016, Hanes Australasia became the owner of the brand after acquisition of Pacific Brands.